-The basic principles of cavity-enhanced ultrafast spectroscopy have been described and demonstrated in references 31, 92 and 32.
-The measurements reported here were conducted using the broadband spectrometer reported by Silfies et al.30 with further details in reference 93.
-For all measurements, HAN was purchased from Sigma Aldrich inc. and loaded into the molecular beam system without further purification.
+The basic principles of cavity-enhanced ultrafast spectroscopy have been described and demonstrated in Refs.
+31, 32, and 92.
+The measurements reported here were conducted using the broadband spectrometer reported by Silfies et al.30 with further details given in Ref.
+93. For all measurements, HAN was purchased from Sigma Aldrich Inc. and loaded into the molecular beam system without further purification.

 Transient absorption data after excitation at 355 nm were taken for 12 discrete probe wavelengths between 450 and 700 nm, and the broadband spectra displayed here were constructed via interpolation.
-We estimate the instrument response function (cross-correlation between pump and probe) via fitting the rising edges of the signals at each wavelength with an error function, and find a time resolution of approximately 200 fs (FWHM), varying slightly with wavelength.30 For each wavelength, three pump/probe delay scans were recorded with parallel polarization of the pump and probe pulses, and three scans were recorded with perpendicular polarization, and the averages, $\Delta S{\parallel}(\lambda)$ and $\Delta S{\perp}(\lambda)$, were calculated.
-Magic angle signals were then constructed with the standard expression $\Delta S{MA}(\lambda) = \left[\Delta S{\parallel}(\lambda) + 2\Delta S{\perp}(\lambda)\right]/3$.
-Polarization-resolved spectra are shown in Figures 3a) and 3b), and magic angle spectra will be shown below.
-The polarization anisotropy observed in this molecule is consistent with the pump and probe transition dipoles being approximately parallel when the subtleties of the CE-TAS signal construction are accounted for as discussed by Silfies et al.30 Global analysis94 of the experimental signal indicates the signal is well fit with a single spectral component with lifetime of 65 ps, similar to the lifetime observed in the previous solutionphase TAS experiment of Lochbrunner, et al.95
+We estimate the instrument response function (crosscorrelation between pump and probe) via fitting the rising edges of the signals at each wavelength with an error function and find a time resolution of ~200 fs (FWHM), varying slightly with wavelength.30 For each wavelength, three pump/probe delay scans were recorded with parallel polarization of the pump and probe pulses, and three scans were recorded with perpendicular polarization, and the averages, $\Delta S{\parallel}(\lambda)$ and $\Delta S{\perp}(\lambda)$, were calculated.
+Magic angle signals were then constructed with the standard expression $\Delta S{MA}(\lambda)$ = $\left[\Delta S{\parallel}(\lambda) + 2\Delta S{\perp}(\lambda)\right]/3$.
+Polarization-resolved spectra are shown in Figs. 3(a) and 3(b), and magic angle spectra will be shown in the following.
+The polarization anisotropy observed in this molecule is consistent with the pump and probe transition dipoles being approximately parallel when the subtleties of the CE-TAS signal construction are accounted for, as discussed by Silfies et al.30 Global analysis94 of the experimental signal indicates that the signal is well fit with a single spectral component with lifetime of 65 ps, similar to the lifetime observed in the previous solution-phase TAS experiment of Lochbrunner et al.95

 FIG. 3.
-The experimentally measured CE-TAS spectrum with the probe pulse polarized a) parallel to and b) perpendicular to the pump pulse.
+Experimentally measured CE-TAS spectrum with the probe pulse polarized (a) parallel to and (b) perpendicular to the pump pulse.

 The molecular beam environment of CE-TAS allows us to widely vary the molecular temperature.
-Low temperatures in the range of 40-80 K are achieved by flowing He through the slit nozzle with typical stagnation pressures between ~0.1 and ~1 bar.^{30,33,93} Using no He flow, we achieve an effusive jet in which the molecular temperature is close to that of the heated nozzle at ~400 K. In figure 4 we compare the signals from these two conditions.
-Immediately apparent is that the excited-state lifetime observed by TAS has a strong temperature dependence, as previously observed in temperaturedependence fluorescence measurements.96 Fitting the longer delay data with a single exponential decay (after the rotational transient which persists for the first 5-10 ps), we obtain time constants of $\tau{hot} = 12$ ps and $\tau{cold} = 67$ ps.
+Low temperatures in the range of 40-80 K are achieved by flowing He through the slit nozzle with typical stagnation pressures between ~0.1 and ~1 bar.31 Using no He flow, we achieve an effusive jet in which the molecular temperature is close to that of the heated nozzle at ~400 K. In Fig. 4, we compare the signals from these two conditions.
+It is immediately apparent that the excited-state lifetime observed by TAS has strong temperature dependence, as previously observed in temperaturedependent fluorescence measurements.96 Fitting the longer delay data with a single exponential decay (after the rotational transient which persists for the first 5-10 ps), we obtain time constants of τ{hot} = 12 ps and τ{cold} = 67 ps.
 This strong temperature dependence to the picosecond-scale dynamics of internal conversion in HAN indicates a barrier to the internal conversion on the excited state.
-In what follows we use these data to produce an experimental estimate of the barrier height.
+In what follows, we use these data to produce an experimental estimate of the barrier height.